Types of OTC Drugs and Side Effects of Abuse

 OTC drug addiction is when an individual recurrently consumes medications, usually in larger-than-recommended doses, even when symptoms are not present.
 This abuse can cause an increase in the amount of dopamine released in the brain, which then triggers feelings of pleasure.
 Many people seek to repeatedly recreate this enjoyable, but temporary sensation, which is often what leads to lasting addiction.

 For those who are suffering from OTC drug addiction or withdrawal symptoms, Talbott Recovery offers a drug addiction treatment program to help individuals recover from various states of substance abuse.
-Our campuses can be found in three cities across Georgia which include Atlanta, Dunwoody and Columbus.
+Our campuses can be found in two cities in Georgia which include Atlanta and Dunwoody.

 At Talbott Recovery we are here to help.
 If you or a loved one is seeking treatment for an OTC drug addiction, please consider contacting us for more information or with any questions you might have.
 Call 678-251-3189 now.